How to Remove Dust and Scratches From Film Scans

 When to use a (Spot) Healing Tool to clean up damaged negatives.

 Good automatic restoration software is hard to come by.
 And even if you find something that works well for you, it won’t perform its best in every case.
-For example, Photoshop’s Dust & Scratches tool is known to blur images, remove all evidence of film grain/fine detail while failing to especially badly affected areas.
+For example, Photoshop’s Dust & Scratches tool is known to blur images and remove all evidence of film grain/fine detail while failing to especially badly affected areas.

 The method described involves some effort on your part, but you’ll have complete control over the image.
 You will be able to fix blemishes automatic removal tools fail to remedy and retain most of the fine detail and film grain in your scans.

-The technique that involves using Spot Healing Tool will work on all sorts of film, unlike the Digital ICE and similar technologies that use the infrared channel to detect and fix certain imperfections on colour film only.
+The technique that involves using the Spot Healing Tool will work on all sorts of film, unlike the Digital ICE and similar technologies that use the infrared channel to detect and fix certain imperfections on colour film only.
 Digital ICE is also not available for scans made with DSLR cameras.

 Photoshop is a complex software, it isn’t particularly cheap, but its interface is ubiquitous enough to provide a solid example that may work with many other image editing tools, such as GIMP.
 The technique discussed here does not rely on any fancy filters, blending modes, or channel separations.
 It is simply a method of applying Photoshop’s Spot Healing Tool (or just Healing Tool in GIMP).